 It is also true, as we have said since the beginning of our response to the pandemic in March, our campus would continue to adjust and adapt our teaching, working, and learning plans based on the spread of the virus not just on campus, but in our wider communities, in order to promote your health and safety.

 It is with this in mind that, due to the spread of the virus in Omaha, Douglas County, and across the state of Nebraska, new and enhanced health and safety measures will be implemented on our campus effective Monday, Nov.
 16. We urge all students, faculty, and staff to view detailed information about these new measures on UNO’s Fall Forward website as soon as possible.

-As you will read on the Fall Forward website, there are actions we, as a community must take, beginning immediately for:
+As you will read on the Maverick COVID Response website (formerly Fall Forward), there are actions we, as a community, must take, beginning immediately for:

 Deans and their faculty have been asked to examine remaining course meeting patterns for the rest of the semester, paying special attention to labs, studios, and ensembles.
 They will be working with specific guidance from Academic Affairs.

 Faculty should utilize alternatives when possible to in-person exams for finals and remaining exams.
 Scanned and submitted papers or exams, or online testing is preferred wherever possible.

 All labs and studio classes must create accommodations for students who must miss a lab due to individual health concerns or quarantine/isolation.

 All research labs with more than 10 people should dedensify.

 Research staff should comply with all work from home policies.